Marrying a Citizen of the U.K.? How to Get a Green Card for Your New Spouse

 Procedures If Your Spouse Is Already in the U.S.

-If your spouse entered the U.S. on a nonimmigrant visa (such as a fiancé, student, or tourist visa), and you are a U.S. citizen, he or she can most likely apply to adjust status in the United States.
-The main form for this is an I-485.
-The two of you will attend an interview at one of USCIS’s field offices.
+If your spouse entered the U.S. legally (such as on a fiancé, student, or tourist visa), and you are a U.S. citizen, he or she can most likely apply to adjust status in the United States.
+The form for this is called an I-485.
+After the application foem is approved, the two of you will attend an interview at one of USCIS’s field offices.

 Information about USCIS locations or service centers can be found at its website, www.uscis.gov.

-If, however, your spouse entered the U.S. without inspection or by using a fake visa, or you are a permanent resident rather than a citizen, your situation is more complicated than this article can address.
+If your spouse entered the U.S. without inspection or by using a fake visa, your situation is more complicated than this article can address.
 You may have difficulty obtaining a green card for your spouse, though it is not necessarily impossible.
 See an immigration attorney for details or if you have any questions about whether you qualify to adjust status.

 Entering Into a Legally Valid Marriage